 Programs & Services: At-A-Glance

-Women, transgender individuals, and their children who seek assistance from The Gathering Place have access to a wide range of programs and services that meet basic needs, foster personal growth, and build community, and develop social enterprise.
+Women, transgender and non-binary individuals, and their children who seek assistance from The Gathering Place have access to a wide range of programs and services that meet basic needs, foster personal growth, build community, and develop social enterprise.
 Below is a list of programs and services offered to members at The Gathering Place.

 Please note: Programs and services with an asterisk (*) are available by appointment only.
 Please visit us during our operating hours to learn more or to schedule an appointment.